perladvent/perldotcom/content/article/querying-mysql-with-perl.md

 +-----------+--------------+------+-----+-------------------+-------+
 ```

-`id` and `datestamp` are auto-populated, so the query is as easy as
+The `id` and `datestamp` columns are auto-populated, so the query is as easy as inserting a single column:

 ```perl
 my $query = 'INSERT INTO coffee ( cups ) VALUES ( ? )';
 ```

-You'll notice the `?`.
-This serves as a **placeholder**, allowing me to enterone cup or ten, depending on what kind of day I'm having.
+Notice the `?`.
+This serves as a **placeholder**, allowing us to enter one cup or ten, depending on what kind of day I'm having.
 Yes, we **could** change that question mark into the actual number, but in the world of computing, [you're not always in control of what data is going in.](https://xkcd.com/327/)

 ![The Image from xkcd 327](exploits_of_a_mom.png)